Sue: Is there anything I should know about this one?

 Nicol: It’s Dr Evil’s Mini-Me.

-The Collector is so stressed by the Doctor’s meddling, he shrinks back into a Usurian.
+The Collector is so infuriated by the Doctor’s meddling, he returns to his natural form.

 Nicol: So the planet was taken over by some green poo?
-That’s embarrassing.
+That’s a bit embarrassing.

-Sue: I’m not impressed.
-That was silly.
+Sue: That was silly.
 They didn’t need to do that.

-Nicol: You didn’t tell me that K9 was in it!
-I would have come down earlier if I’d know that.
+Nicol: You didn’t tell me K9 was in this!
+I would have come down earlier if I’d known that.
 I love K9.

 Me: Well, that’s certainly news to me.
 You can always watch the next one with us.
 You’ll love it.

-Sue: It’s nice to see the Doctor getting a send-off for a change.
+Sue: It’s good to see the Doctor getting a nice send-off for a change.

-Me: Yeah, waved off by a bunch of murderous psychopaths.
-It’s lovely.
+Me: Waved off by a bunch of murderous psychopaths.
+Yeah, it’s lovely.

 Sue: The last episode nudged it above average.
-The script was very witty and the villains were excellent.
-However, the execution was a bit dull and the direction wasn’t good at all.
-It’s was alright, I suppose.
+The script was very witty and the villains were excellent, but the execution was dull, and the direction wasn’t very good.
+It was all right, I suppose.